jbampton/Team/README.md

 September 2018 – Present.
 Iran. 🇮🇷

 **Max** is a software engineer or maybe just a programmer, and a **GitHub Developer** maintainer, so far creator of **The One programming language**.
-His life is mostly as a computer lover with a focus on compiler and programming languages, It's why he tested most of the tools and languages.
-Anyway, He has very good experience in Web development and software design.
-His educational background is **mathematics** field at the University of Kashan.
-It's a mathematical user by the way he connected to a community of CE and CS students and community.
+His life is mostly as a `computer lover` with a focus on `compiler` and `programming languages`, since he has  tested most of the languages and tools. `Max` has amazing experience in web development and software design.
+His educational background is in the **mathematics** field at the [University of Kashan](https://github.com/KashanIT).
+Max is a mathematical user because he has connected to the community of CE and CS students as well as the GitHub community.

 You maybe think why do a mathematical student and person work in computer science, Yes. it may be a bit strange.
 He also researches with professors of the university to do some research and attends Science conferences (If he finds some time, since he is mostly busy with Open-Source projects of the team) and its mission is to combine mathematics science with the computer.
 Anyway, He is a programmer and not a mathematics man.